Attracting Leading Scientists to Russian Universities and Research Institutions

 Grant stipends were offered in amounts of up to RUB 150 million for each research project in 2010-2012 and 2011-2013, with opportunities to extend the research period for 1-2 years.
-Funding for the program comes not from the current educational budget, but is planned as additional federal appropriations.
-Calculation and specification of science grants was determined by the host institutions where successful applicants were planned to conduct research.
-The call for proposals is open, with any Russian university eligible to apply through a joint proposal with the scientist applicant.
+Calculation and specification of science grants was determined by the host institutions where successful applicants were planned to research.
+The call for proposals is open, with any Russian university and research institution eligible to apply through a joint proposal with the scientist applicant.
 Scientists of all nationalities and countries of residence are eligible to apply.

-Research projects are implemented by university research teams under the supervision of leading scientists in the following research areas determined by the Grants Council of the Government of the Russian Federation for support of scientific research activities implemented under the supervision of leading scientists at Russian institutions of higher education (hereinafter referred to as “Grants Council”): astronomy and astrophysics, nuclear power and nuclear technologies, biology, biotechnologies, information technologies and computing systems, space research and technologies, mathematics, engineering, health sciences and technologies, mechanics and management processes, nanotechnologies, Earth sciences, material sciences and technologies, psychology, cognitive research, construction and architecture, physics, chemistry, ecology, economics, international research, sociology, power production, energy efficiency and energy saving.
+Research projects are implemented by university or research institution teams under the supervision of leading scientists in the following research areas determined by the Grants Council of the Government of the Russian Federation for support of research activities implemented under the supervision of leading scientists at Russian universities or research institutions (hereinafter referred to as “Grants Council”): astronomy and astrophysics, nuclear power and nuclear technologies, biology, biotechnologies, information technologies and computing systems, space research and technologies, mathematics, engineering, health sciences and technologies, mechanics and management processes, nanotechnologies, Earth sciences, material sciences and technologies, psychology, cognitive research, construction and architecture, physics, chemistry, ecology, economics, international research, sociology, power production, energy efficiency and energy saving.

 Scientists are free in determining their research area, limited only by the general guidelines set by the Council.
-The number of projects undertaken by each institution of higher education is unlimited, but only one research project is allowed per applying scientist.
+The number of projects undertaken by each institution is unlimited, but only one research project is allowed per applying scientist.

 Have you spotted a typo?